 We maintain a robust tax risk management framework as part of our internal control processes.
 The framework identifies, assesses and manages tax risks and accounts for these appropriately.
-The risks are divided into six categories as follows: compliance, financial reporting, strategic, operational, reputational and external risks.
+The risks are divided into six categories as follows: compliance, financial reporting, strategic, operational, reputational and Group risks.

 The key operational principles covering these risks are: regular review of risk appetite; risk analysis; confirmation that tax risk data remains fit for purpose; and appropriate controls.
 These are regularly reviewed and updated as appropriate.
-In addition to this, our Internal Audit team provides independent assurance to the Board that the design and operation of the tax risk controls across the Group are effective.
+In addition to this, our Internal Audit team provides independent assurance on a periodic basis to the Board that the design and operation of the tax risk controls across QBE are effective.

 We follow QBE's risk management framework as part of our internal control processes.
 We identify, assess and manage tax risks and account for them appropriately.
 We implement risk management measures including controls over compliance processes and monitor their effectiveness.
-We report on a periodic basis to the Group Board Audit Committee on how tax risks are managed, monitored and assured and on improvements that are being made.
-In this way the Board Audit Committee provides governance and oversight over tax risks.
+We report on a periodic basis to the Group and Divisional Board Audit Committees on how tax risks are managed, monitored and assured and on improvements that are being made.
+In this way the Board Audit Committees provide governance and oversight over tax risks.